 Chicano Park is the geographic and emotional heart of Barrio Logan, located in Logan Heights, San Diego's oldest Mexican-American neighborhood.
-The park is home to the largest concentration of Chicano murals in the world with more than 80 paintings on seven acres dotted with sculpture, gardens, picnic tables and playgrounds.
-Throughout the year, it hosts festivals of music and Aztec dance, the biggest being Chicano Park Day held each April.
-Additionally, it's the hub of an emerging arts district, with galleries, boutiques, brewpubs and craft coffee shops nearby.
+The park is home to the largest concentration of Chicano murals in the world, with more than 100 paintings on seven acres dotted with sculpture, gardens, picnic tables and playgrounds.
+Throughout the year, it hosts festivals of music and Aztec dance, the biggest being Chicano Park Day — held each April on the Saturday closest to April 22, the date of the park's beginnings.
+Additionally, Chicano Park is the hub of an emerging arts district, with galleries, boutiques, brew pubs and craft coffee shops nearby.

-In January 2017, the park was designated a National Historic Landmark, thanks to the efforts of Congressman Juan Vargas, and Josephine Talamantez and Manny Galaviz of the Chicano Park Steering Committee.
+In December 2016, Chicano Park was designated a National Historic Landmark, thanks to the efforts of U.S. Rep. Juan Vargas as well as Josephine Talamantez and Manny Galaviz of the Chicano Park Steering Committee.
 This status recognizes the artistic, cultural and sociopolitical significance of the park and preserves the space for future generations.

 Months of negotiation followed as city and state agencies argued questions of land use and ownership.
 Residents, led by the Chicano Park Steering Committee, kept up pressure.
 The artist Salvador Torres proposed to transform the bridge's massive concrete pylons into a towering canvas for expression in the spirit of the Mexican Mural Movement.

 The formation of Chicano Park was signed into law in 1971 and mural painting began two years later.
-At first it was an exuberant, unconstrained explosion of color as hundreds of people "attacked the wall with rollers," according to Torres.
-He, together with many local artists including Guillermo Aranda, Yolanda Lopez, Victor Ochoa and groups such as Toltecas en Aztlan and Congresso de Artistas Chicanos en Aztlan, continued to guide the aesthetic development.
+At first it was an exuberant, unconstrained explosion of color, as hundreds of people "attacked the wall with rollers," according to Torres.
+He, together with many local artists, including Guillermo Aranda, Yolanda Lopez and Victor Ochoa, and groups such as Toltecas en Aztlan and Congresso de Artistas Chicanos en Aztlan, continued to guide the aesthetic development.
 As years passed, more artists from across California were invited to contribute, producing a range of Pre-Colombian, colonial, modern and contemporary imagery.

 The Chicano Park Steering Committee maintains a map of the murals on their website, along with details about the artwork and Chicano Park Day.
 The free, annual family-friendly celebration features beautiful costumes and cultural pride of performers like Danza Azteca Calpulli Mexihca, along with live bands, a lowrider car show, art workshops for kids, and food and craft vendors.